stimms/Blog/blog/source/_posts/recreating-visualizations-codeeval.md

 # Labels

 In a previous post I mentioned that it was difficult to center strings in an SVG.
 This, as it turns out, isn't true!
 You can make use of an attribute called text-anchor which sets where the anchor point is for a block of text.
-In our case we want to set its value to â€œmiddleâ€ which means that whatever x value we gave should be treated as the center of the string.
+In our case we want to set its value to "middle" which means that whatever x value we gave should be treated as the center of the string.

 <script src='https://gist.github.com/stimms/4740247.js'></script>